istvan-ujjmeszaros/advanced-sassy-ink/README.md

 ## HTML email best practices

 To achieve the best possible email client support, you need to know about some surprising pitfalls in some email clients out there.
-There is a great [CSS Support Guide on Campaignmonitor's website](https://www.campaignmonitor.com/css/).
+There is a great [CSS Support Guide on Campaign Monitor's website](https://www.campaignmonitor.com/css/).
 I stress out that `padding` is not supported on `<p>`, `<div>` and `<a>` tags, and `width` is not supported on `<p>` and `<div>` elements.

 If you avoid those pitfalls, then you can achieve pretty great compatibility.